band/bandstands/Bill Anderson.md

 # Bill Anderson

 ## What about me?
-A retired data informatician (what does that mean?), sociotechnical (what? another big word?) computer systems engineer, and chemist.
+A retired data informatician, sociotechnical computer systems engineer, and chemist.
 Also an open access advocate and inveterate punster.

 When asked recently about what I value and my interests I said, with "Kindness, curiosity, honesty, and humor.
 I am interested in learning about, examining, and promoting abundance-based models and ideas of sustainable human societies."